Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 - `SelectThemeAsync`
 - `GenerateHttpEventUrlAsync`

-Here is a sample for better understanding:
+_Here is a sample for better understanding_:
 ```diff
     public static async Task EnablePrivacyConsentBannerFeatureAndAcceptPrivacyConsentAsync(this UITestContext context)
     {